My Account

-Home » Safety Tips » Pickpocket Activity at the Eiffel Tower
+Pickpocket and Scam Activity at the Eiffel Tower, Paris

 Pickpocket activity on the way to the Eiffel Tower

-For years, pickpockets, both professional and opportunists, have known that a great spot to target the pockets and handbags of tourists are the subway metro lines 1 and 4, but more importantly, the main stretch of pavement from the Champ-de-Mars-Bir Hakeim metro and RER station to the Eiffel Tower.
-This area is where most of the tourists will get on and off the metro, and will will walk to the tower.
-Travelers need to be extra careful at these locations.
-These specific locations were brought to the publics attention when an undercover police story broke about the arrest of numerous young girls who were all pickpockets.
+For years, pickpockets, both professional and opportunists, have known that a great spot to target the pockets and handbags of tourists is the subway metro lines 1 and 4, but more importantly, the main stretch of pavement from the Champ-de-Mars-Bir Hakeim metro and RER station to the Eiffel Tower.
+This area is where most of the tourists will get on and off the metro to walk to the tower.
+These specific locations were brought to the public’s attention when an undercover police story broke about the arrest of numerous young girls who were all pickpockets working in these locations.
 In December, Paris police arrested 19 people believed to be the ringleaders in a major pickpocketing operation on the Paris public transport network.
-These thieves targeted the metros and stops favored by tourists - as well as the walkway to the Eiffel Tower.
+These thieves targeted the metros and stops favored by tourists – as well as the walkway to the Eiffel Tower.

 Pickpocket Activity at the Eiffel Tower